Hank Poteat

-Henry Major Poteat, Jr (born August 30, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL), and current cornerbacks coach for the Iowa State Cyclones football team.
+Henry Major Poteat, Jr (born August 30, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL), and current cornerbacks coach for the Michigan State Spartans football team.
 He was selected by the Pittsburgh Steelers in the third round of the 2000 NFL draft.
 He played college football for the Pittsburgh Panthers.

 Poteat played 10 seasons in the NFL for the Steelers, Tampa Bay Buccaneers, New England Patriots and New York Jets.
 He earned a Super Bowl ring with the Patriots over his hometown Philadelphia Eagles in Super Bowl XXXIX.

 Early life

 Poteat attended Harrisburg High School in Harrisburg, Pennsylvania and was a letterman in football, basketball, and track.
 In football, he was a two-time All-Conference selection as a running back and as a defensive back.
 He finished his college career with 136 tackles, 10 interceptions, a school-record 1,917 Kick Return yards, 90 rushing yards and 54 receiving yards.
 He earned 2nd team All-American and 1st team All-Big East as a junior finishing 1st in the Conference and 4th nationally with six interceptions.
 Poteat, also received All-Big East honors as a senior and 3rd team All-American after posting 16.2 yards a punt return, finishing 1st in the conference and 7th nationally.
 He also finished with 55 tackles, three interceptions, nine Passes Defended and one Forced Fumble over 11 starts.
 Poteat was the last Pittsburgh defensive back before Jets 2007 first-round pick Darrelle Revis to earn All-Big East honors in back-to-back seasons.
 He established a single-season record as a junior with 764 Kick Return yards on 36 returns.
 In high school, he twice earned all-conference honors as a Defensive Back/Running Back and finished his career as the all-time Kick returner at Harrisburg, Pennsylvania High School.